okdistribute/cookie-auth/README.md

 cookie-auth
 ===========

 This module does one thing very simply, and that's let your node process authenticate using cookies via basic authentication.
+Right now, it is optimized for one user use cases.
+Great for simple CLI/REST clients that don't want or need the full capacity of a user management system.

 ```npm install cookie-auth```